-- Sip Port: port to listen to; the system listens to both TCP and UDP; - Interface or IP: bind IP address or interface name.
+Sip Port: port to listen to; the system listens to both TCP and UDP;

+Interface or IP: bind IP address or interface name.
 If IP or interface is invalid, the profile will not be started.
-Interface names depends on the system, normally they are eth0 for first ethernet, eth1 for second one and so on; - External IP: if the system is behind NAT and connection to remote (i.e. not on the local LAN) devices is needed, the public IP address of the NAT'ing device; - Auth Calls: enable authentication for incoming calls and allow authenticated register requests.
+Interface names depends on the system, normally they are eth0 for first ethernet, eth1 for second one and so on:

+External IP: if the system is behind NAT and connection to remote (i.e. not on the local LAN) devices is needed, the public IP address of the NAT'ing device:

+Auth Calls: enable authentication for incoming calls and allow authenticated register requests.
 Authenticated calls from an auth enabled profile will be treated as coming from local extensions.
 This flag must be active for SIP profiles used to connect with local SIP devices (phones, ATAs...);

-- Force NAT: enable aggressive NAT detection.
-If External IP is set, this flag is automatically enabled internally; - Enable 100rel: WARNING: Experimental feature! enable RFC 3262 support; - Session Timers: enable support for RFC 4028 session timers; - Point2Point RTP: WARNING: Experimental feature! point to point RTP.
-Allows to stay off the media stream, reducing bandwidth usage on the Orchestra NG system; - Some features like transcoding between different codecs are lost and some services may behave incorrectly.
-Proper system and network knowledge, along with the proper features planning is needed before using this option. - RTP Timeout: hangup the call if no RTP is seen for the configured interval.
-Value in seconds; - RTP Hold Timeout: same as above, but calculated when a call is on hold.
-Since hold without media can last longer, it must be higher that RTP Timeout; - TLS Port: specify which port is used for SIP TLS; - Enable TLS: enable SIP TLS support; - WSS Port: specify which port is used for SIP WSS; - Enable WSS: enable WSS support for SIP, used with WebRTC clients; - Cac Enabled: enable CAC feature on this profile.
-See caption 10 on page 81 for more informations; - Cluster Communications: not used yet; - Media Parameters: here codecs and their priority are defined, along with their applicable parameters.
+Force NAT: enable aggressive NAT detection.
+If External IP is set, this flag is automatically enabled internally;

+Enable 100rel: WARNING: Experimental feature! enable RFC 3262 support;

+Session Timers: enable support for RFC 4028 session timers;

+Point2Point RTP: WARNING: Experimental feature! point to point RTP.
+Allows to stay off the media stream, reducing bandwidth usage on the Orchestra NG system;

+Some features like transcoding between different codecs are lost and some services may behave incorrectly.
+Proper system and network knowledge, along with the proper features planning is needed before using this option.
+Calls through profiles with different Point2Point RTP settings may behave incorrectly (depends on usage scenario).

+Advanced no media: WARNING: Experimental feature! use this when calls are routed between profiles with different Point2Point RTP settings.
+All profiles except one must have Point2Point RTP disabled and only one should set Advanced no media;

+The typical usage scenario of Advanced no media is when the profile used for local extensions is set to no media mode and all the other profiles, where gateways and other trunks are setup, have media flowing through themselves.
+This allows to save bandwidth for the phones network (think about a centralized system over a WAN link) while retaining full compatibility with upstream gateways and other interfaces.

+Only one codec must be enabled when using Advanced no media.
+If more than one codec is set, the calls will behave unpredictably.

+RTP Timeout: hangup the call if no RTP is seen for the configured interval.
+Value in seconds;

+RTP Hold Timeout: same as above, but calculated when a call is on hold.
+Since hold without media can last longer, it must be higher that RTP Timeout;

+TLS Port: specify which port is used for SIP TLS;

+Enable TLS: enable SIP TLS suppport;

+WSS Port: specify which port is used for SIP WSS;

+Enable WSS: enable WSS support for SIP, used with WebRTC clients;

+Cac Enabled: enable CAC feature on this profile.
+See caption 10 on page 79 for more informations:

+Figure 7.5: SIP profile basic setup

+Cluster Communications: not used yet;

+Media Parameters: here codecs and their priority are defined, along with their applicable parameters.
 A SIP profile needs at least one codec.
 The priority is handled by ordering each entry by dragging it and dropping on the desired position.
 The G.729 codec needs an additional license, so be sure to have it before enabling, otherwise it will work only as pass-trough codec.
 Video codecs H.26X are only pass-trough codecs.

+Figure 7.6: SIP profile advanced setup